Menu

 Procedure

-This Consulate will accept only visa applications from people living in the consular district (Alabama, Arkansas, Louisiana, Mississippi, New Mexico, Oklahoma, Tennessee and Texas).
+• Who can apply for a visa: This Consulate is competent to accept only visa applications from individuals residing in the consular district (Alabama, Arkansas, Louisiana, Mississippi, New Mexico, Oklahoma, Tennessee and Texas).

-• Decision period: The legal period for reaching a decision is of three months.
-This period may be extended if an interview or additional documents are requested.
+• Decision period: The legal period for reaching a decision is three months from the day after the application submission date, but this period may be extended if an interview or additional documents are requested.

 • Refusal of the residence permit or visa: Refusals of the residence permit or visa will always be notified in writing, setting forth the grounds on which the decision adopted was based.